Do patient advocacy groups and pharmaceutical companies need marriage counseling?

 Here are some stem cell stories that caught our eye this past week.
 Some are groundbreaking science, others are of personal interest to us, and still others are just fun.
 Parkinson’s clinical trials back on track.
 After nearly 20 years of being stuck on the clinical trial “bookshelf”, an international team from Cambridge, UK revived … Continue reading Stem cell stories that caught our eye: Parkinson’s trial revived, aspirin kills cancer stem cells and a stem cell role in mother-child obesity

-I spent the last two days at the annual Washington meeting of the Alliance for Regenerative Medicine (ARM), the advocacy organization that CIRM became a founding member of in 2009.
-Having been CIRM’s representative at that first organizing meeting it has been a pleasure to see the organization mature into an effective advocacy group for … Continue reading How one strong ARM can create a community
+I spent the past two days at the annual Washington meeting of the Alliance for Regenerative Medicine (ARM), the advocacy organization that CIRM helped found in 2009.
+Advocating in DC I represented CIRM at that first organizing meeting, so it has been a pleasure to watch ARM grow into an effective advocate for our field. … Continue reading Alliance for Regenerative Medicine Advocates for Science

 Hey, don’t throw out that kidney – I can use it